devcontainers/devcontainers.github.io/supporting.md

 | `${localWorkspaceFolderBasename}` | Any | Not yet supported when using Clone Repository in Container Volume. |
 {: .table .table-bordered}

+### <a href="#devsy" name="devsy" class="anchor"> Devsy </a>

+[Devsy](https://devsy.sh/) gives development teams standardized, ready-to-code workspaces that cut hardware cost, shorten onboarding, and keep developers productive.
+Workspaces run from a `devcontainer.json` definition and deploy to Docker, Kubernetes, SSH remote hosts, cloud providers (AWS, GCP, Azure, DigitalOcean), Apple Containers, and Lima VMs, with more on the way.

 ## <a href="#services" name="services" class="anchor"> Services </a>

 ### <a href="#github-codespaces" name="github-codespaces" class="anchor"> GitHub Codespaces </a>